davidjihwan/Multi_State_Automata/README.md

 ![Image of an ESP32 running the multi-state automata simulation](Media/GOL_IMG2.png)

 ## Summary
 This is an implementation of a multi-state automata for the LILYGO ESP32 T-Display.
 There are three states in this implementation.
-Each state has a unique color, as well as state that it is weak against.
+Each state has a unique color, as well as a state that it is weak against.
 The world consists of cells that correspond to a state.
 If a cell is surrounded by x (where x is some set threshold) or more cells that it is weak against, it will take on that state.

 The code is written in the Arduino IDE, so other Arduino-compatible devices may be able to run the code with some basic modifications.
 Many thanks to [Erik Fransson](https://www.youtube.com/watch?v=TvZI6Xc0J1Y&t=76s) for inspiration.
-I also go into more detail about the decision decisions behind the project on [my website](TODO).
+I also go into more detail about the decision decisions behind the project on [my website](https://davidjihwan.com/Multi-State-Automata).

 ## Media
 The final product looks something like this: